-While such detailed representations are essential for statistical modeling, they can be difficult to interpret and reason about directly when analyzing heterogeneous populations.
-To address this, prior work in social science and transport research has adopted higher-level abstractions, such as behavioral segments or latent constructs, to summarize coherent patterns of individual characteristics and to bridge micro-level survey information with macro-level population understanding \citep{anable2005complacent, walker2002generalized, ben2002integration}.
-Building on this perspective, personas provide a complementary form of semantic abstraction that summarizes multiple population attributes into interpretable, high-level descriptions of representative population profiles \citep{cooper1999inmates, pruitt2003personas}.
-Rather than replacing formal statistical representations, personas serve as an intermediate semantic layer that supports structured reasoning over heterogeneous population characteristics.
+While such representations are suitable for statistical modeling, they are often difficult to interpret and insufficient to capture higher-level behavioral semantics.
+To address this limitation, we introduce personas as a semantic abstraction layer that summarizes heterogeneous attributes into interpretable, high-level descriptions of individual characteristics, following established practices in social science and transport research \citep{anable2005complacent, walker2002generalized, ben2002integration, cooper1999inmates, pruitt2003personas}.

-In this study, we operationalize personas by leveraging a frozen LLM to automatically transform structured population survey attributes into persona text.
-Through this process, the LLM extracts concise and high-level semantic information from individual-level population agents, yielding an interpretable representation that captures essential characteristics while abstracting away low-level attribute detail.
-Specifically, we employ a prompt template, as shown in Figure \ref{fig_promptpers}, which instructs the LLM to summarize personal profiles and travel preferences using abstract and qualitative descriptions rather than exact numerical values.
-This design choice aligns with the role of personas as high-level semantic abstractions and avoids binding persona representations to specific numeric realizations of survey attributes.
-From a practical perspective, exact numerical characteristics of a target population are often unavailable unless additional surveys are conducted, making such abstract persona representations more appropriate for population synthesis applications.

-To enable personas as conditioning signals in the generative modeling pipeline, we employ the same frozen LLM to encode persona text into continuous representations.
-Using a single frozen LLM for both persona construction and encoding ensures a stable and consistent semantic workflow from abstraction to representation.
-As illustrated in Figure~\ref{fig_embpers}, we extract high-level semantic information from the last \(L\) Transformer layers and aggregate them via a layer-wise mean operation.
-The resulting token-level representations are then combined using masked mean pooling, followed by LayerNorm, to obtain the final fixed-dimensional persona embedding.